olacase/Regex-Tutorial/README.md

--[GroupingandCapturing] (#Grouping and Capturing) -[BracketExpressions] (#Bracket Expressions) -[GreedyandLazyMatch] (#Greedy and Lazy Match) -[Boundaries] (#Boundries)
+-[GroupingandCapturing] (#Grouping and Capturing) -[BracketExpressions] (#Bracket Expressions) -[GreedyandLazyMatch] (#Greedy and Lazy Match)
--[Back-references] (#Back-references)
--[Look-aheadandLook-behind] (#Look-ahead and Look-behind)

 # Regex Components

 ### Anchors
-The anchor is what starts and ends the regular expression.
-In the matching email code,
+Anchors are what starts and ends the regular expression.
+In this email code,

 /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/,

 the anchors are the ^ and the $.
-This code specifically is saying that we are looking for something that starts with
+This code is telling the computer that we are looking for strings that starts with

 ^([a-z0-9_\.-]+)

-we will define what everything inside the parentheses later in this tutorial, but what the anchor means is that if we are to find a match it has follow those initial guidelines.
-It also has to end with
+and end with

 .([a-z\.]{2,6})$.

-So, it must start and end with the given parameters within the code.
-If it does not, then it is not a match.
+therefore, it must begin and end with the given parameters within the code. otherwise, it is not a match.

 ### Quantifiers
-A quantifier is used to determine how many times a specific character or group of characters needs to be present in order to have a match.
-For instance, if we used the following code in our regex, xyz+ then this will match any string xy followed by at least one z.
-So, if we look at our code for matching the email:
+A quantifier is used to determine how many times a specific character or sequence characters needs to be present in order to match. if we the follwing code for matching the email:

 ([a-z0-9_\.-]+)

-this will match any string that contains a-z, 0-9, _, ., or -.
-The quantifier + means that it has to contain at least one of this in order to have a match.
+it will match any string that contains a-z, 0-9, _, ., or -.
+The quantifier + means it must contain at least one of these to be a match.

 ### OR Operator
-It is not present in the code for the given matching email code, but in order to talk about the OR Operator, we will look at the following code for matching a hex code.

-/^#?([a-f0-9]{6}|[a-f0-9]{3})$/

-This is a regex for matching a hex code that uses the OR Operator.
-What this will do is it will match where it starts with the # and that has to come first followed by one of the following:

-[a-f0-9]{6} which will match a 6 character long string that contains a combination of a-f letters and 0-9 numbers.

-| OR Operator

-[a-f0-9]{3} it will match a 3 character long string that contains a combination of a-f letters and 0-9 numbers.
+The next component we will be discussing is the "or" operator.
+The "or" operator within a regular expression is defined using the | element.
+The component indicates that it could be either of the components that we are separating with the |.
+For our hex value regular expression we have
+([a-f0-9]{6}|[a-f0-9]{3}).
+Note the or operator separating these 2 components.
+This means that our hex value could either be 6 characters [a-f0-9]{6} or 3 characters [a-f0-9]{3}.

 ### Character Classes
-\d is present in the given matching email code and what it will match a single letter character, a-z, after the @ sign in the email address.
-Basically ensuring that a letter is matched after the @ in the email and not a number or special character.
+With a Character Classes, you can tell the regex engine to match only one out of several characters.
+Simply place the characters you want to match between square brackets.
+If you want to match an a or an e, use [ae].
+You could use this in gr[ae]y to match either gray or grey.
+Very useful if you do not know whether the document you are searching through is written in American or British English.

+A character class matches only a single character. gr[ae]y does not match graay, graey or any such thing.
+The order of the characters inside a character class does not matter.
+The results are identical.

+You can use a hyphen inside a character class to specify a range of characters.
+[0-9] matches a single digit between 0 and 9.
+You can use more than one range.
+[0-9a-fA-F] matches a single hexadecimal digit, case insensitively.
+You can combine ranges and single characters.
+[0-9a-fxA-FX] matches a hexadecimal digit or the letter X. Again, the order of the characters and the ranges does not matter.

+Character classes are one of the most commonly used features of regular expressions.
+You can find a word, even if it is misspelled, such as sep[ae]r[ae]te or li[cs]en[cs]e.
+You can find an identifier in a programming language with [A-Za-z_][A-Za-z_0-9]*.
+You can find a C-style hexadecimal number with 0[xX][A-Fa-f0-9]+.

 ### Flags
-A regex flag is not used in the matching email code that is being used for this tutorial.
-A regular expression typically comes in the form:
+A flag is an optional parameter to a regex that modifies its behavior of searching.
+A flag changes the default searching behaviour of a regular expression.
+It makes a regex search in a different way.
+A flag is denoted using a single lowercase alphabetic character, typically it comes in the following form:

 /regex/

 Where the slashes denote where the regular expresssion starts and ends.
 A flag can be used after the slash to give more guidelines for our matching.
 The flags are:

-g which stands for "global" which will allow for matching all the instances within a string that follow the matching guidelines set in the regular expression. m which stands for "multiline" which will search line by line rather than searching through a string as a whole. i which stands for "insensitive" will make the regular expression case-insensitive, so capitals and lower-case letters will not deture the matching.
+g (global)- allows for matching all the instances within a string that follow the matching guidelines set in the regular expression. m (multiline)-  this expression search line by line rather than searching through a string as a whole. i (insensitive)- makes the regular expression case-insensitive, so caps and lower-case letters will not affect the matching.
 ### Grouping and Capturing
-Contininuing with the code for matching an email:
+referencing the code for matching an email:

 /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/